vincentmanz/Metagenomics_2024/Day_1/Day1_Read based analyses.md

 ```bash
 HELPER/combine_bracken_outputs.py --files /READBASED/SRR15276*.bracken -o READBASED/merged_abundance_species.txt
 ```

-This produces 2 files in the same directory where the input files are (in our example ./bracken):
+This produces 2 files in the same directory where the input files are:

-<span style="color:blue">merged_rel_abund.csv</span>

-: contains table for all samples with bracken relative abundances and taxonimic assignments
+- *merged_rel_abund.csv*: contains table for all samples with bracken relative abundances and taxonimic assignments
-<span style="color:blue">merged_read_numbers.csv</span>: contains table for all samples with bracken read counts and taxonimic assignments

-merged_rel_abund.csv: contains table for all samples with bracken relative abundances and taxonimic assignments merged_read_numbers.csv: contains table for all samples with bracken read counts and taxonimic assignments
+- *merged_read_numbers.csv*: contains table for all samples with bracken read counts and taxonimic assignments

 ### Differential abundance analysis